VCA-EPFL/graphiti/Graphiti/Projects/Noc/NOTES.md

   + Study how to express liveness property refinement.
 A thing would be to have a φ which is preserved with a ∀ instead of an ∃

+## Proof of BuildExpr correctness

+- Tried using Vector for `fin_range` to keep the length information in the type to avoid cast, did not work

-## Other
+## Implementation

 - We want an implementation of an ordered router and show that it is correct, so that we can use it to implement a `Torus` router and we can actually extract it to hardware

-- Tried using Vector for `fin_range` to keep the length information in the type to avoid cast, did not work

 - We need to clean up proofs and definitions, it is getting everywhere…

 - We need to simplify `dep_foldr` when β is a product type, so when we are producing DPList'

-- We cannot really compile computable function into pure module unfortunately.
+- We cannot compile computable function into pure module unfortunately.
-  We could have our own custom small language to do it, but it would be very annoying...
+  We could have our own custom small language to do it

 - We could have a `Router` implementation which depends on an `Arbiter` definition